 Baptism does not save, true faith in the Lord Jesus Christ saves.
-God commands us to believe and then to be baptized.
-Any believer who refuses baptism should truly examine his or her conversion, have they truly repented and believed?
+God commands us to believe in the finished work and Person Jesus Christ and then to be baptized.

 Eternal Security of the believer: Every child of God possesses eternal life.
-Being justified by faith, sanctified by God, and sealed by the Holy Spirit, he/she is safe and secure for all eternity and cannot lose his salvation.
-Through sin, a Christian can lose his fellowship, joy, power, testimony and rewards, and incur the Father’s chastisement (discipline) but the relationship is eternal, being established by the new birth.
+Being justified by faith, sanctified by God, and sealed by the Holy Spirit, he/she is safe and secure for all eternity and cannot lose his/her salvation.
+Through sin, a Christian can lose his/her fellowship, joy, power, testimony, and rewards, and incur the Father’s chastisement (discipline) but the relationship is eternal, being established by the new birth.

-The Church: The church is composed of all those who have believed on the Lord Jesus Christ have been regenerated by the Spirit of God by whom they have been baptized into one body of whom Christ is the head.
-The purpose of the church is love God, love people and reach the lost.
-We accomplish this by prayer, study and application of the Bible, evangelism, discipleship, fellowship, ministry and worship.
+The New Testament speaks of the church as the Body and Bride of Christ which includes all of the redeemed of the church age, believers from every tribe, tongue, people, nation both Jew and Gentile.
+The church is composed of all those who have believed on the Lord Jesus Christ during the church age, have been regenerated by the Spirit of God by whom they have been baptized into one body of whom Christ is the head.
+The purpose of the church is to love, worship, and glorify God, love people, reach the lost and make disciples.
+We accomplish this by prayer, study and application of the Bible, evangelism, discipleship, fellowship, ministry, and worship.

 Hell: Hell is the temporary holding place for lost souls, it is not purgatory.
 There is no such place called purgatory.

-Hell was created for the devil and his angels (Matthew 25:41) but those who have rejected God’s mercy and grace and die in their sin will be placed in hell until the Great White Throne Judgement.
-Luke 16:19-31.
+Hell was created for the devil and his angels (Matthew 25:41) but those who have rejected God’s mercy and grace and die in their sin will be placed in hell until the Great White Throne Judgment.